The following conditions may delay the refund and/or change the refund amount.

 - The last name and social security number of the primary taxpayer must be the same as on last year's return or the return will be delayed at least one week for re-matching.
-It is strongly suggested that you use the name as it appears on the mailing label of the tax package.
+(Use the name as it appears on the mailing label of the tax package.)

-- The Estimated Tax payments reported on the return do not match the Estimated Tax payments recorded on the IRS Master File.
+- Estimated Tax payments reported on the return don't match the Estimated Tax payments recorded on the IRS Master File.
 This generally occurs when:

 - The spouse made separate Estimated Tax payments and filed a joint return, or vice versa; or

 - The return was filed before the last Estimated Tax payment was credited to the account.